HomeLatest NewsEnterprise ITMicrosoft to take on Google with ‘Edge’ up the sleeves

 Preferred Source of Google

-A move that could topple the global search Google from its pole position, technology giant Microsoft is looking to launch its improved Edge browser version and tempt users to to it from Chrome.
+A move that could topple the global search engine Google from its pole position, technology giant Microsoft is looking to launch its improved Edge browser version and tempt users to switch to it from Chrome.

 The earlier version of Edge was not much successful against , which still enjoys its prime position.
 In the new version, Microsoft looks to add a free VPN to its Edge browser, which could significantly make more users switch to Edge.

 The feature is detailed on the support page of the company.
-The tech giant calls the feature the ‘Microsoft Edge Secure Network’, which is currently in the preview stage.
+The giant calls the feature the ‘Microsoft Edge Secure Network’, which is currently in the preview stage.
 The aim of the “Secure Network”?

 Advertisement